 “You take control,” he admitted, not recognizing I already had.
 I leaned down and kissed him.
 There was no hesitation on his part.
 I squeezed my butt as I rocked up and down on his rock-hard dick.
 He closed his eyes and let me work him.
 Both his hands had a hold of my dick, stroking to the rhythm of my up and down motion.

 “I love being fucked,” I admitted.

 My confession excited him.
 He was pushing himself into me as I continued rocking on top of him.
-Soon he had to take control, rolling me off of him, wrapping my legs around his upper body, kneeling on the bed, and fucking me like the world was about to end and he was going out in a bang.
-His head was thrown back and he grunted with each thrust.
+Soon he had to take control, rolling me off of him, wrapping my legs around his upper body, kneeling on the bed, and fucking me like the world was about to end.
+He was going out in a bang.
+His head was thrown back, He grunted with each thrust.
 Finally he thrust and held it deep inside me.
 I pulled his head down and we were frantically frenching each other.
 I started shaking in anticipation of his orgasm.
 That was all it took.
 The first spurt was accompanied by a thrust that broke our kiss and knocked my head against the dorm wall.
 His rapid, uncontrolled thrusts kept hitting my head against the wall.
 I finally put both hands behind me to protect from a concussion.
 He was lost in his orgasm.
 Once done, his eyes flew open, as if he was waking up from a dream.
-With a pop, his dick exited my ass and he flopped next to me on his back, staring at the ceiling.
+With a pop, his dick exited my ass.
+He flopped next to me on his back, staring at the ceiling.